To me, there’s nothing more relaxing than taking a hot bath. When I was a little girl, it was all about the bubbles!

 The poopy part is that most of these items are FULL of hormone-disurpting chemicals.
 Not to mention they can cause vaginal yeast infections by upsetting the pH of your delicate lady flower- and that’s everything BUT relaxing.

 My ritual is to do a detox bath.
 A detox bath has totally natural ingredients that not only help you to feel peaceful, but also provide some health benefits.

 I like to do this weekly, but I increase it when I’m doing a detox or cleanse, to assist my body in detoxifying deeper.
-I recommend using this detox bath to the lovely ladies who participate in the Happy Hormones Project Detox.

 Here’s the scoop on the bath, followed by the easy recipe.

 Adding baking soda to your detox bath will help to neutralize the chemicals in the water, like chlorine, if you do not use filtered water in your bath.
 It’s also helpful for assisting the pH of your skin.

 Raw, unpasteurized apple cider vinegar is rich in natural minerals, vitamins, probiotics and enzymes.
 Supplying these nutrients to the body is super important when you’re detoxing, as it helps all the systems in the body to purge out toxins.
 It also assists in balancing the pH of your skin.
 If you have itchy skin or other skin problems, soaking in water with this vinegar can be very helpful.
 Note this is not recommended if you have open sores.